piyushptiwari/PythonProjects/README.md

 # PythonProjects
-All programs are created using Pyton version 2.7.
+All programs were created using Pyton version 2.7.